potternate/DFS-Discount-Dashboard/README.md

 1. **Data Collection**: The main application script (`main.py`) collects DFS player prop discount data from various sources (e.g., APIs or CSV files).
 2. **BigQuery Integration**: The collected data is processed and uploaded to **Google BigQuery**.
 3. **Looker Dashboard**: The data in BigQuery is connected to **Looker**, where it is visualized in an interactive dashboard.
-The dashboard is accessible at [insert link].
+The dashboard is accessible at (https://lookerstudio.google.com/s/kRaXfNvh_OA).

 ## Usage